mvolkmann/blog/src/zig.md

 - number of elements comes first, then the type, then the initial values in curly braces
 - ex. const name = [3]i32{10, 20, 30};
 - ex. var name = [_]i32{10, 20, 30}; // length is inferred from initial values

-Vectors

-- sets of primitive values or pointers
-- can operate on them in parallel using SIMD instructions if available using standard operators that return a new vector
-  - const v1 = @Vector(_, f32){ 1.2, 2.3, 3.4 }; // need to specify length instead of using _?
-  - const v2 = @Vector(\_, f32){ 9.8, 8.7, 7.6 };
-  - const v3 = v1 + v2;
-- vectors are compatible with fixed-length arrays with the same length or slices of arrays with the same length; can be assigned to each other

 Type Coercion and Casting